2017 Pacific hurricane season: Seasonal summary

-The accumulated cyclone energy (ACE) for the 2017 Pacific hurricane season as calculated by Colorado State University using data from the National Hurricane Center was 100.7 units.

-Although hurricane season in the eastern Pacific does not officially begin until May 15, and on June 1 in the central Pacific, activity began several days prior with the formation of a tropical depression on May 9.
-This was the earliest formation of a tropical cyclone on record, a record that stood until broken by Tropical Depression One-E in 2020.
-When it intensified into Tropical Storm Adrian a few hours later, the system became the earliest named storm on record in the basin, a record that stood until broken by Tropical Storm Andres in 2021.
+Although hurricane season in the eastern Pacific does not officially begin until May 15, and on June 1 in the central Pacific, activity began several days prior with the formation of a tropical depression in the eastern region on May 9.
+This was the earliest formation of a tropical cyclone on record in the eastern Pacific basin proper, until broken by Tropical Depression One-E in 2020.
+When it intensified into Tropical Storm Adrian a few hours later, the system became the earliest named storm on record in the region, a record that stood until broken by Tropical Storm Andres in 2021.
 Near normal activity occurred in June, with Tropical Storm Calvin formed on June 11, and Hurricane Dora on June 25.
 For the third year in a row, July featured above average activity, with the fifth highest ACE value for that month on record.
+The Accumulated Cyclone Energy index for the 2017 Pacific hurricane season as calculated by Colorado State University using data from the National Hurricane Center was approximately 100.7 units, about 20 percent near average.